jappeace/jappeaceApplication/content/mtl.md

 + A functional example is available [here](https://github.com/jappeace/mtl-src/blob/master/src/Lib.hs)
 + Full test [example](https://github.com/lexi-lambda/mtl-style-example)
 + [A video presentation on the exact same topic.](https://www.youtube.com/watch?v=MPlrAe-XYMU&t=300s)
-+ If I didn't manage to exhaust you, here is way more [background](https://ocharles.org.uk/posts/2016-01-26-transformers-free-monads-mtl-laws.html)
++ If I didn't manage to exhaust you, here is more [background](https://ocharles.org.uk/posts/2016-01-26-transformers-free-monads-mtl-laws.html) and alternatives.
++ And a [library](https://lexi-lambda.github.io/blog/2017/06/29/unit-testing-effectful-haskell-with-monad-mock/) for mocking around mtl style, also gives more background.